 3. 1776: George Washington and the Continental Army cross the Delaware River.

 At the end of 1776, the Revolutionary War looked like it might be lost for colonial forces.
-A series of defeats by the British had depleted morale, and many soldiers had deserted the Continental Army.
+A series of defeats by the British depleted morale, and many soldiers deserted the Continental Army.
 Desperate to strike a decisive victory, on Christmas Day General George Washington led 2,400 troops on a daring nighttime crossing of the icy Delaware River.
 Stealing into New Jersey, on December 26 the Continental forces launched a surprise attack on Trenton, which was held by a force of German soldiers known as Hessians.

 General Washington’s gamble paid off.
 Many of the Hessians were still disoriented from the previous night’s holiday bender, and colonial forces defeated them with minimal bloodshed.
 While Washington had pulled off a shock victory, his army was unequipped to hold the city and he was forced to re-cross the Delaware that same day—this time with nearly 1,000 Hessian prisoners in tow.
 Washington would go on to score successive victories at the Battles of the Assunpink Creek and Princeton, and his audacious crossing of the frozen Delaware served as a crucial rallying cry for the beleaguered Continental Army.

 4. 1814: The Treaty of Ghent ends the War of 1812.